ibm-cloud-architecture/CSMO-ICP/grafana/README.md

 * Note: It is assumed that you have a working knowledge of Grafana and capable of editing a configuration in the dashboard.

-The dashboards can be downloaded via the following links:
+The dashboards can be downloaded via the following links: (Right Click and Save Link As)

 This link is a compressed file of all CSMO dashboards [Dashboards](https://github.com/ibm-cloud-architecture/CSMO-ICP/blob/master/grafana/csmodashboards/grafanaICP.tar.gz)

-Or Download them individually: (Right Click and Save Link As)
+Or Download them individually:

 + ![ICP 2.1 Performance Dashboard](https://github.com/ibm-cloud-architecture/CSMO-ICP/blob/master/grafana/csmodashboards/ICP%202.1%20Namespaces%20Performance%20IBM%20Provided%202.5-1510766737498.json)
 + ![ICP 2.1 Namespace Performance](https://github.com/ibm-cloud-architecture/CSMO-ICP/blob/master/grafana/csmodashboards/ICP%202.1%20Namespaces%20Performance%20IBM%20Provided%202.5-1510766737498.json)

-Instructions for importing the dashboards and customizing the link to the Kibana UI: [Grafana_Import](Grafana_Import.md) You Can also Click on the above dashbaords and copy the json directly into your Grafana by pasting into the Import Screen.
+Instructions for importing the dashboards and customizing the link to the Kibana UI: [Grafana_Import](Grafana_Import.md) Or
+You Can also Click on the above dashbaords and copy the json directly into your Grafana by pasting into the Import Screen.

 #### ICP 2.1 Peformance IBM Provided Dashboard